 Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach in corporate legal services.
-The excellence of its highly specialised legal services, covering several sectors and practice areas, enables VdA to overcome the increasingly complex challenges faced by its clients.
+The excellence of its highly specialised legal services covering several industries and practice areas enables VdA to overcome the increasingly complex challenges faced by its clients.

 VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.
 Recognition of the excellence of our work is shared by the entire team, as well as with clients and stakeholders, and is acknowledged by leading professional associations, legal publications and academic entities.
-VdA has been consistently recognised for its outstanding and innovative services, having received the most prestigious international accolades and awards in the legal industry.
+VdA has been consistently recognised for its outstanding and innovative services, having received the most prestigious international accolades and awards of the legal industry.

-Through the VdA Legal Partners network, clients have access to 13 jurisdictions, with a broad sectoral coverage in all Portuguese-speaking and several French-speaking African countries, as well as Timor-Leste.
+Through the VdA Legal Partners network, clients have access to 12 jurisdictions, with a broad sectoral coverage in all Portuguese-speaking and several French-speaking African countries, as well as Timor-Leste.

+Rua Dom Luís I, 28 Ricardo Bordalo Junqueiro

+Lisbon 1200-151 rbj@vda.pt

+Portugal

-Rua Dom Luís I, 28 1200-151 Lisbon Portugal Tel: +351 21 311 3400 www.vda.pt
+Tel: +351 21 311 3400 João Francisco Barreiros

+Fax: +351 21 311 3406 jfr@vda.pt

+www.vda.pt